TellinaTool/tellina_user_experiment/experiment_design_doc.md

     ```sh
     echo $((0x$(md5sum <<<$USER_ID | cut -c1) % 4))
     ```
-    - This function makes sure that the same `$USER_ID` will have the same task ordering.
+    - This function makes sure that the same `$USER_NAME` will have the same task ordering.
-    - Writes the treatment to `.treatment`, the true task code to `.task_code`
+    - Writes the treatment to `.treatment`, the true task code to `.task_code`, and the current task set to `task_set`.
 - Source `infrastructure.sh`, which defines the following functions:
   - `next_task`:
-    - Call `make_fs`.
-    - "Increment" the code in `.task_code` (`a -> b`, etc.)
-    - Increment the `curr_task` bash variable.
-This is the task number printed to the user.
+    - Increments the user task number, resets the `file_system` directory, and determines the following:
+      - Whether to move on to the next task.
+      - Whether the experiment is complete.
-      - If this variable is equal to `N / 2`, switch treatments and task sets and notify the user.
+      - Whether to switch the statement.
-      - Check if all the tasks are complete, if it is then skip the following steps and clean up instead.
-    - Set `time_elapsed=0`, `status="incomplete"`
-    - Write "start task" to `.command`.
-    - Call `write_log`.
-This writes the "start task" row to the log file.
-    - Call `get_tasks_description.py $(cat .task_code)`.
-    - Set `SECONDS=0`.
-      - `SECONDS` is a build-in Bash variable that increments every second.
-The infrastructure uses this to check the time elapsed.
   - `make_fs`:
-    - Gets the current working directory.
-Then changes to the base experiment directory (`user_experiment` from [Directory Structure](#directory-structure))
-    - Removes the `file_system` directory and extracts the tarball to that directory.
+    - Resets the `file_system` directory.
-    - Changes the user to the stored directory.
+      - This method does not change the user's working directory.
   - `write_log`:
     - Gather information needed for the log file:
       - The server time stamp is handled by the server.